deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 effects of residual dipolar couplings on the spectrum are usually modeled as an ad-hoc Gaussian lineshape convolution.

-A :ref:`spin_sys_api` object is organized according to the UML diagram below.
+The :ref:`spin_sys_api` class is organized according to the UML diagram below.

 .. figure:: ../../_static/SpinSystemUML.*